brdavis/IRC-For-Me/README.md

 * https://www.javatpoint.com/URLConnection-class

 # Status
+See the <a href = https://github.com/brdavis/IRC-For-Me/projects/1> project list </a> for pending and completed development tasks.

 # Limitations
  * Current limitation is that this project does not contain a GUI (graphic user interface).